Quitting to command loop in Elisp

 To break it up into parts:

-will run the code as soon as possible, which is almost exactly after we're back into the command loop.The final trick is to prevent
+minibuffer-keyboard-quitwill unwind the call stack all the way to the command loop, preventing e.g.do-thing-3from being called.
+Note that the call stack can be as deep as you like, e.g.useful-commandmight be called byutility-commandetc.run-at-timewith the argumentnilwill run the code as soon as possible, which is almost exactly after we're back into the command loop.The final trick is to prevent

-from being displayed in the minibuffer.
+Quitfrom being displayed in the minibuffer.

 Sample application

-Suppose that I've called find-file
+Suppose that I've called find-file when ivy-mode is

 active.
 Typically, I'd select a file and press C-m to open